Quadrature Multipath Monitor

 With QMM you may be able to find a propagation path that yields weaker but clearer signals by minimizing multipath distortion.
 I discovered that I had been somewhat mispointing my rotary antenna when aiming it toward Los Angeles from my location in northern San Diego County.
 My tuner's LED signal strength indicator peaked over a broad range, but with QMM I was able to find a particular direction that minimized multipath distortion.

-After using QMM for quite some time I added multipath outputs to the ST-S555ES tuner and attached an oscilloscope.
+After using QMM for quite some time I added multipath output to the ST-S555ES tuner and attached an oscilloscope.
 I found the visual multipath display much less revealing than QMM.
 It is possible to hear multipath effects with QMM without seeing anything unusual on the scope.
 Conversely, the scope responds to co-channel and adjacent-channel signals, often appearing to show multipath interference when none is present.

 QMM can provide fascinating insight into FM signal quality.
 The level and character of extraneous sounds in the L−R region vary widely.
 Older analog transmit processors may reveal themselves.
 Harmonics of L+R sibilants may be heard, even on mono signals.
 Strange dissonances correlated with the L−R signal may appear.
 Because program material often dominates these sounds, QMM can help to isolate and identify sources of muddy audio.